 She retired from the State of Michigan after 30 years in December 2009 where she worked for the Department of Community Health for all but one year.

 Deborah is eligible through the service of her late father, Harvey R. Volkers, who served in the United States Navy during World War II and was a Pearl Harbor survivor.
 She is also eligible through her brother who served in the United States Marine Corps during the Vietnam Era.

 Deborah has been an active American Legion Auxiliary member for 64 years.
 On the Unit level she served her Unit as President for 6 yrs, currently serving her Unit as membership chairman.
 She served in every office except secretary and served as treasurer for 24 years.
 She has held every Chairmanship at the Unit level with the exception of Americanism and VA & R.

 On the District level, Deborah served as First and Second Vice President and was President in 2006-2007.
 She served as Publication Chairman and Poppy Chairman for several years.

 On the Department level, Deborah has been on the Girls State Committee for 13 years and served as Girls State Chairman.
-She is currently serving as Department Second Vice President and National Security Chairman.
+She is currently serving as Department First Vice President and Legislative Chairman.